Accessibility-Based Clustering for Efficient Learning of Locomotion Skills: Methodology

 \subsection{What Makes Good Initial States}

-With the concept of accessibility, we can evalute whether a distribution of initial states is good for the DRL exploration.
+With the concept of accessibility, we can evaluate whether a distribution of initial states is good for the DRL exploration.
 Figure \ref{fig:configs} shows different cases of initial state distributions.
 For data efficiency, redundant exploration and hard exploration are detrimental.
 For robustness, the effective exploration regions should cover as much state space as possible.
-For the trade-off between data efficiency and robustness, we need to select the initial states and their effective exploration regions with enough coverage but minimal redundancy.
+For the trade-off between data efficiency and robustness, we need to select the initial states and their effective exploration regions with sufficient coverage but minimal redundancy.

 To ensure enough coverage, we propose to randomly sample a wide range of static poses.
 Then we cluster the sampled poses to reduce the redundancy.
 We expect that the centroids of the obtained clusters can make good initial states.
 Their effective exploration regions should cover most of the state space, and there should be little overlapping.
-Figure \ref{fig:cluster_idea} illustrates this process.

 Based on the discussion above, we can evaluate whether the obtained clusters are good.
-Figure \ref{fig:good_cluster} shows different spatial relationships between two clusters.
-If the inter-cluster accessibility is too high, there is much overlapping, and the data efficiency is decreased due to redundant exploration.
-If the intra-cluster accessibility is too low, the coverage is low and there can be poses that are difficult to explore from the centroids.
-For good clustering results, the inter-cluster accessibility should be low, and the intra-cluster accessibility should be high.
+If the inter-cluster accessibility is too high, there is much overlapping since the centroids can be too close to each other, leading to redundant exploration.
+If the intra-cluster accessibility is too low, the coverage is low since many samples are not in the effective exploration region of their centroids.
+Hence, for good clustering results, the inter-cluster accessibility should be low, and the intra-cluster accessibility should be high.